- What is prostate cancer?

 What are the signs and symptoms of prostate cancer?

 Early prostate cancer usually causes no symptoms.
-Advanced prostate cancers can cause some symptoms, such as:
+But more advanced prostate cancers can sometimes cause symptoms, such as:

-- Problems passing urine, including a slow or weak urinary stream or the need to urinate more often, especially at night.
+- Problems urinating, including a slow or weak urinary stream or the need to urinate more often, especially at night.

 - Pain in the hips, back (spine), chest (ribs), or other areas from cancer spread to bones